What Is a Book Coach?

 In coaching terms, think of it like putting together the training plan.
 It includes deciding on a phone call cadence, setting benchmarks for when sections of the book need to be completed and reviewed, and identifying both the author’s strengths and weaknesses.
 Knowing both helps the book coach tailor future calls to leverage the author’s strengths and help them improve.

 Some of my book coaching involves ghostwriting.
 Sometimes it’s the whole book, sometimes it’s just part of the book so it doesn’t get stuck.
-Depends on my agreement with the author.
+Other times it’s more like an intensive Depends on my agreement with the author.
 But I always get a kick out of when an author I’m ghostwriting for wants to contribute their own passages.

-In the process, the author becomes a better writer, honing in on their writing voice (which is often different than their speaking voice), and gaining skills which will help them in other areas outside of their book: writing newsletters, emails, and so on.
+In the process, the author becomes a better writer and their message becomes more powerful as they discover their writing voice (which is often different than their speaking voice), and gain the storytelling skills that will help them in other areas: writing newsletters, emails, keynote speaking, etc.

 Lots of people start books.
 Very few actually finish.
 Even fewer actually publish.
 Book coaching makes a huge difference in helping authors reach the finish line.
 This requires a LOT of encouragement.